Structure of (bull, diamond)-free graphs and its applications: Preliminaries

-The length of a path is the number of edges in it.
-The length of a shortest path between two vertices $x$ and $y$ in the graph $G$ is denoted by $d_G(x, y)$, is called the {\it distance} of $x$ from $y$.
+The length of a path is the number of edges in the path.
+The distance from a vertex $u$ to another vertex $v$ in a graph $G$, denoted by $d(u,v)$ is the length of the shortest path from $u$ to $v$.
+The distance from a vertex $u$ to a subgraph $S$ of $G$, denoted by $d(u, S)$ is defined by $\min_{x \in S} d(x,u)$.